tasket/wyng-backup/README.md

 Sparsebak is aimed at incremental archive management at the logical volume level where a snapshot management interface is available.
-Examples of such interfaces are LVM commands, Btrfs / XFS / ZFS tools, etc. This lv focus is combined with a /sparsebundle/-like storage format that enables flexible and quick maintainance operations.
+Examples of such interfaces are LVM commands, Btrfs / XFS / ZFS tools, etc. This lv focus is combined with a *sparsebundle* type storage format that enables flexible and quick maintainance operations.

 The upshot of this combination is that sparsebak has nearly instantaneous access to